 Pipe Wrap – In basements, Asbestos is very commonly found in the form of pipe wrap, which was used to insulate pipes, or a thermal spackle-like compound used on boilers and other high-heat components.
 Over time, these types of asbestos insulation tend to fall apart, allowing the asbestos fibers to become airborne.
 Any Asbestos Pipe Wrap or TCM (Asbestos Thermal Spackle) in poor condition should be professionally removed to prevent inhalation of these unhealthy fibers.

 Can Just Any Contractor Remove Asbestos?

-No. Most states, including Pennsylvania, require that contractors removing asbestos or asbestos containing materials be properly licensed by the state.
+No. Most states require that contractors removing asbestos or asbestos containing materials be properly licensed by the state.
 Licensing ensures that those performing this work have undergone proper training and are able to take the necessary precautions to prevent exposure to occupants.
-To see a list of licensed contractors in Pennsylvania, see their list Here (Please follow the link to "Certified Asbestos Abatement Contractors").

-Disaster Blaster is proudly licensed (License #: C0693A) and trained to perform Asbestos Abatement work, with a focus on residential projects.
-If you have an asbestos concern in your property, please Contact Us, we're happy to take a look at it for you!
+Disaster Blaster is proudly licensed and trained to perform Asbestos Abatement work, with a focus on residential projects.
+If you have an asbestos concern in your property, please contact your local Disaster Blaster office, we’re happy to take a look at it for you!

 Interested in older news stories?
 Please see our News Archive.